-Parents are very welcome to come into school and look at the planned themes for KS1, KS2 and whole school assemblies.
+\Parents are very welcome to come into school and look at the planned themes for KS1, KS2 and whole school assemblies.

 We are a C of E School and attend church at least termly.
-There is the option to opt out and this can be discussed with Mrs Whelan on an individual basis.
+There is the option to opt out and this can be discussed with the Head of School on an individual basis.
 The home-school agreement indicates your consent to allow your child to walk on these occasions.